Welcome.

 About Me.

-programs, policies, and initiatives in higher education and
+policies, and initiatives that strengthen teaching and learning;

 I currently serve as Dean of Inclusion and Belonging at

-St. Andrew's School in Delaware where my key responsibi-
+St. Andrew’s School in Middletown, Delaware, where I

-I am a wife, mother of two, board member at Red Clay Yoga, and a proud member of the Alpha Kappa Alpha Sorority, Incorporated, The Links, Incorporated, and Jack and Jill of America, Inc.
+Beyond my professional work, I am a wife, mother of two, and an active community leader.
+I serve on the board of Red Clay Yoga and am a proud member of Alpha Kappa Alpha Sorority, Incorporated; The Links, Incorporated; and Jack and Jill of America, Inc. Together, these roles reflect my deep commitment to service, leadership development, and building communities rooted in purpose and belonging.

 Photo Credit: Avi Gold